elijahc/cugammadex/docs/r/senior.md

 If a 24-hour ICU shift needs to be covered, the day and night jeopardy residents will split the ICU shift in half (7-7).

+## Jr-Attending (Res-Pretend):
+- You will function as the attending for the case, at the guidance of the faculty attending.
+With this in mind, you are responsible for the plan, induction, intraoperative management, emergence, resident teaching, and hand-off to the oncoming attending if the case is still going when you are relieved for the day.
+- The junior residents staff with you, and you staff with the attending the night before.
+- You are on the same call schedule as your faculty attending, and they are responsible for releasing you for the day.
+- We ask that you take ownership of this role!
+Great leadership and attending practice.

 ## Senior Nights